Updated date: 07th September 2022

 - Having a good academic report tells a university that you are a perfect choice to invest in because they will be expecting outstanding outputs.
 So, before looking into studying in Switzerland, you should get good results from your previous studies.

-- Also, always practice building a good reputation so that there will be no negative opinions on you, no one will question your behavior while you are applying for Swiss university.
-This is the first and crucial step for international students who want to study for free in Switzerland.
+- Also, always practice building a good reputation so that there will be no negative opinions about you, no one will question your behavior while you are applying for Swiss university.
+This is the first and crucial step for international students who want to study at in Switzerland.

 2. Attend Affordable Universities in Switzerland